 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins

-In the morning, board the vessel in Manaus and sail upstream on the Rio Negro.
-Cruise through the world’s largest river island system, Anavilhanas Archipelago.
+In the morning, embark the vessel in Manaus and sail upstream on the Rio Negro.
+Cruise through the world’s largest river island system, the Anavilhanas Archipelago.
 From the observation deck, scan for wildlife in the magnificent, lush vegetation at the water’s edge.
-By mid-afternoon the vessel will have gone beyond the frontier of settlement and entered a wilderness area.
-Experience shores covered by dense rainforest.
-Chance sightings of pink river dolphins and large collection of exotic birds are possible.
+By mid-afternoon the vessel will enter a wilderness area beyond the frontier of settlement.
+Experience shores covered by dense rainforest, scout for pink river dolphins, and keep an eye out for a variety of exotic birds.
 In the late afternoon, embark skiffs and search for wildlife.
-Opt to swim in some of the world’s most clean and refreshing water.
+Swimming is also a possibility.

 Early in the morning, explore the rainforest along the water's edge in skiffs.
 Listen and watch for howler monkeys along with a morning serenade of toucans.
-Walk in the forest with knowledgeable guides to learn about the rainforest's unique flora and fauna.
-There may be time for a refreshing afternoon swim.
-Explore the forest at sunset in launches and listen to an evening chorus of birds and frogs.
+After breakfast, go for a walk in the forest and begin to learn about Amazon ecology.
+Around midday, return for lunch.
+The vessel will get underway, perhaps stopping at a place to swim.
+In the late afternoon, explore the forest and listen

 Explore the waking forest and observe its early morning sights and sounds.
-Keep on the lookout for monkeys.
-Choose a walk in the forest or an excursion aboard the launches to experience more of the rainforest.
-Later, enjoy the night sky from the cruising vessel and marvel at the tremendous amount of stars.
+Keep your eyes open for sloths.
+After breakfast, choose a walk in the forest or an excursion aboard the skiffs to experience more of the rainforest.
+Later, from the vessel, enjoy a night sky crowded with stars.

 After morning excursions, cruise along the heavily-forested shore and scout for wildlife.
-Possibly stop for a visit at a settler’s home carved out of the forest.
+You may stop for a visit at a settler’s home carved out of the forest.
 In the early afternoon, you will be near an extraordinary river called the Rio Jauaperi.
-Scout along its shoreline for amazing creatures found only in this unique environment such as the three-toed sloth.
+Scout along its shoreline for amazing creatures found in this unique environment, such as the three-toed sloth.
 Weather permitting, partake in a night excursion to observe nocturnal creatures.

-Voyage to the west side of the Rio Negro and continue to scout by skiff and walk in the forest.
-Explore, according to the weather and water depth, areas rarely visited by anyone else.
-Depart downstream in the evening to arrive by morning near the confluence with the Amazon River.
-Glide through the starry darkness while sipping the national drink of Brazil, the 'Caipirinha', and perhaps try a bit of samba on the top deck.
+Voyage to the west side of the Rio Negro and continue to scout by skiff and on forest walks.
+As the weather and water depth allow, explore areas rarely visited by anyone else.
+Depart downstream and enter an east bank tributary of the Rio Negro to explore deep into the rainforest on this small river.
+After a nocturnal exploration of the rainforest by skiff, return to the ship for “Caipirinha Night” (the national drink of Brazil)—and perhaps try a bit of samba on the top deck.

 City Tour (Optional):